Children's learning and our teaching

 - Finding out how your child is doing

 - Words to build confidence

 Young children learn maths, science, art and PE through playing with real objects as well as toys, for example maths and PE happen when you count how many times you can hop, science and cooking are found in mud pies.

 If children are given space and time to play, they experiment, guess, solve problems, describe, and tell stories.
 They practise, control and manipulate, gain technical expertise, and share their knowledge.
 They think and make links with earlier learning, create and imagine, overcome frustrations, experience amazement and enjoyment, co-operate with others, concentrate and persevere.

 The habits of self-direction, curiosity, motivation, concentration, exploration, experimentation and excitement to learn are the foundations of life-long learning and resilience.

-At the start of each term the teaching team meets to plan the curriculum plans for Church Hill and Low Hall for each week of term.
-These set out the topics, celebrations, books and songs that will form the framework of teaching for that term, as well as any particular projects that need advanced planning.
-We also display them in school: by the garden door at Church Hill and next to the staff room door at Low Hall.
+At the start of each term the teaching team makes the curriculum plans for each week of term, and maps them against the 7 areas of the EYFS.
+These set out the curricular goals, celebrations and books that will form the framework of teaching for that term, as well as any particular projects that need advanced planning.
+Download the documents at the bottom of this page.
+We also display them in school, next to the staff room door.

 Two types of learning happen every day:

 - Child-initiated learning, where the children have independent, 'free-flow' use of the equipment, activities and space, allowing them to explore their own interests, nourish their natural love of learning and help them build resilience by taking child-sized risks.